abishekjames/Automated-Street-Lighting-System/README.md

 * Arduino IDE.

 **Working Description:** <br />
 Automated Street lighting system is a simple and powerful concept.
-It automatically switches on lights when the sunlight goes below the visible region of our eyes.
-It automatically switches off lights when sunlight fall on it by using a sensor called LDR which senses the light just like our eyes.
+LDR module generates its output depending upon the light that falls on its upper surface.
+During the daytime, the sunlight falls on LDR so the LED's are off, and after sunset, there is no source of bright light so the LED's are turned on.

 **Front End Support:** <br />
 The whole system will have arduino which is an open-source microcontroller.
 The language used for the front end development will be C programming.